 What are the scariest rides at Disney World?
-You may have heard of Space Mountain and Splash Mountain, but are there other scary rides at Disney World?
+Are there scary rides at Walt Disney Word?
 In this article we will share some of the scariest Disney rides for kids and adults planning a Disney vacation.

 Disney World may be the most magical place on Earth, but some of the rides and attractions can be a little scary.
 Even those with small height requirements (I’m looking at you Tower of Terror and Dinosaur) can be really scary for kids and adults!